mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

 ### Who should come?

 The Workshop is aimed at people who are interested in being hands-on with deep learning techniques.
-It should be noted, though, that the Fifth Elephant organisers have given it an 'Advanced' designation...
+It should be noted, though, that the Fifth Elephant organisers have given it the 'Advanced' designation...

-Rather than calling this 'Advanced Deep Learning', though, perhaps it's better to contrast it with another workshop series at Fifth Elephant : "Math for Data Science + Deep learning for computer vision".
+Rather than explaining what 'Advanced Deep Learning' is, though, perhaps it's better to contrast it with another workshop series at Fifth Elephant : "Math for Data Science", which is being held at the same time.
 This sounds like an excellent course for people getting 'warmed up' in data science, and I'm sure it has great content.
-That being said, the Deep Learning Hands-on Workshop isn't that one.
+If you want to do that one, then please do : This Deep Learning Workshop is not the Workshop you're looking for.

 If you'd like to discuss the Workshop ahead of the weekend, I believe that the organisers are planning some kind of 'meet the presenters' table - and I'd be glad to discuss it there.